Hajime-No-Ippo/RUST/README.md

 <h2>Step1.
 Data Research</h2>
 <p>1.
 Find different Data on how many Apps we have nowadays.\n
-2. How to make LLM much better in recognize vision contents.</p>
+2. How to make LLM much better in recognize vision contents.\n
+3. What vivid effects look like (visual patterns)\n

+4. How vivid effects are constructed (CSS, components, tokens)\n

+5. Why & when to use them (UX reasoning)</p>